rockstor/rockstor-doc/mdraid-mirror/boot_drive_howto.rst

 Click **DONE** at the top left of the screen and then click on **Accept Changes** to finalize the manual partition scheme.
 N.B. due to edits in this document the *Destroy Format* entries are not reflective of the removed partitions indicated earlier.
-Depending on your existing partitions if any these entries will vary.
+Depending on your existing partitions, if any, these entries will vary.

 .. image:: accept_changes.png